BernStrom/portfolio/README.md

 Feel free to check out my live website [here](https://berncodes.dev "< { BernCodes } />")!

-Warning: **Liberal use of emojis are scattered across the website.
-If you are not an emoji person, you've been warned and enter the website at your own peril** 😇
+_Warning_: **_Liberal use of emojis are scattered across the website.
+If you are not an emoji person, you've been warned and enter the website at your own peril_** 😇

 <br />